ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 preferred key in the list.
 Trial verification like this can help deal with Client clock skew.

-Altogether, the Issuer's directory could look like:
+Altogether, the Issuer's directory could look like the following (with the "token-key" fields abbreviated):

 ~~~
  {